conrad-krueger/Personal-Projects/Python Games/README.txt

 Long: Game where you can randomly place 5 ships of size 5,4,3,3,2 on a 10x10 board and attempt to hit the opponent's ships before the computer sinks all of your ships.
-The computer is running on a purely random guessing algorithm. battleshipV2.py is in the making to have the computer develop a more intelligent guessing algorithm with graphics.
+The computer is running on a purely random guessing algorithm. battleshipV2.py is in the making to have the computer develop a more intelligent guessing algorithm.
+Along with graphics.

 -------------------------------------------